 - Restore power.Restore power by flipping the air handler switch back to the ‘on’ position, flip the circuit breaker on, and finally, return your thermostat to normal operation.

 Generally, AC coils should be cleaned twice per year, in the spring before warmer weather hits, and again in the fall at the end of the cooling season.
 In some situations, however, your coils may require more frequent cleaning:

-AC cleaning pays for itself in energy savings, and prevents the need for emergency service on summer season’s hottest days, when dirty coils ice-over, resulting in system shut-down.
-Get your air conditioner off to the right start, schedule an annual preventative maintenance and coil cleaning with Aire Serv® today.
+AC cleaning pays for itself in energy savings and prevents the need for emergency service on the summer season’s hottest days, when dirty coils ice over, resulting in system shut-down.
+Get your air conditioner off to the right start, and schedule an annual preventative maintenance and coil cleaning with Aire Serv® today.